 This type of bleeding comes from a damaged vein and is a slow flow of dark-red blood.

 Arterial bleeding is the most severe type of bleeding and involves damage to an artery.
 Blood is bright red and will spurt forcibly from the wound.

 Usually, the faster the blood flow, the more dangerous the injury.
-Although there are parts of a dog that bleed a lot even with relatively minor injuries, like the ears.
+However, there are parts of a dog that bleed a lot, even with relatively minor injuries, like the ears.